Introduction to Cisco WAAS

 The WAAS Central Manager GUI includes the following main components:

 •Navigation pane—Contains drawers that group the WAAS Central Manager functions.
-For more information, see the "WAAS Central Manager Navigation Pane" section on page 1-13.
+For more information, see the "WAAS Central Manager Navigation Pane" section.

 •Title bar—Displays the title of the page being viewed and breadcrumb links to ease navigation back to previous levels in the hierarchy.
 (Breadcrumb links are shown in Figure 1-3.)

 •Taskbar—Contains icons that perform various functions depending on the content shown in the dashboard.
-For more information, see the "WAAS Central Manager Taskbar Icons" section on page 1-14.
+For more information, see the "WAAS Central Manager Taskbar Icons" section.

 •Dashboard—Displays the main content, which changes depending on the function that is chosen in the navigation pane.

 –Home—Displays the System Dashboard (shown in Figure 1-2).